 Clearer than ever before, investing today is a global “game” that requires feet on the street local knowledge.
-In many cases, stated Dr. Ta-lin Hsu, successful investing in current times require an attachment to Socioeconomic Value (a topic we talked about previously) that drives dramatic financial value.
-Old fashioned principles like honor and reputation beat flash-in-the-pan investment strategies, especially in Asian countries where reputation is the life-blood.
-China is described as a highly valuable investment petri dish, if the local culture and governmental restrictions are well understood.
+In many cases, stated Dr. Ta-lin Hsu, successful investing in current times requires an attachment to Socioeconomic Value (a topic we talked about previously) that drives dramatic financial value.
+Old-fashioned principles like honor and reputation beat flash-in-the-pan investment strategies, especially in Asian countries where reputation is the life blood.
+China is described as a highly valuable investment petri dish if the local culture and governmental restrictions are well understood.
 It will soon have its own Fortune 500 companies, supported by investments, for the first time.
 Asia also sees real opportunities to “prop up” Silicon Valley.

 Pension funds struggle

 Pension funds still appear to struggle to produce viable performance (8% average return target, realistically now at 5.5%), not surprising considering the state of the macro-economy.
 Each of the Chief Investment Officers (CIOs) appears surprised that the conventional wisdom, driven by risk models, has failed.
 Few of the diversification models that were supposed to alleviate risk in specific sectors were produced, and worse, the models appeared to be duct-taped together.
 Missing benchmarks, made up numbers, too long-term focused while losing sight of short-term reality all require CIOs to be more tactical and force them to invest in different people and processes to support the investment strategy moving forward.
 Many pension funds grapple for better tools, both quantitative and qualitative, to manage the most critical dimension of risk: volatility—nimble requirements for organizations generally known for the opposite.

 The Venture Capital “bomb.”